 The Concern of Multi-tasking

-When we multitask, we are actually switching our focus between different tasks.
-So, if you are working on developing code and then pick up your phone to answer a colleague’s email you have taken your full attention off your code completely.
-Research has shown that our brains can only focus on one task at a time.
+When you multitask, you are actually switching your focus from one task to another task.
+For example, if you are developing a code and then pick up your phone or answer a colleague’s email, you have moved your full attention away from your work, even if you think you are vaguely engaged.
+Research shows that our brains can only focus on one task at a time.
 So why are we lauding ourselves over something that is scientifically unachievable?

-That’s why we should start being proud practicers of being singularly focused.
-Singularly focused means exerting all your efforts on one task at a time and completing it to the end before beginning another one.
-This may seem hard to do within a lifestyle full of distractions but here are some tips to achieve it.
+Singularly focused means exerting all your efforts on one task at a time and completing it before beginning another one.
+This may seem hard to do within a life full of distractions but here are some tips on how to achieve it.

 Make everything a task

-We all have many things to do, but if you start each day prioritizing what needs to be done and dividing them into singular tasks or events you will see your productivity increase.
-Use applications like Google Calendar, Slack, or other management tracking platforms to remind you of when you chose to do what.
-And, make everything a ‘task’, even checking emails and text messages.
-Very often, I find that answering one email notification can lead to many hours of email.
+We all have many things to do, but start each day by prioritizing what needs to be done and dividing them into singular tasks or events.
+Use applications like Google Calendar to allocate time for each task and set reminders to help you manage your schedule.
+You will see how efficient you will work when you can maintain adequate focus on each task.
+No task is too small.
+Make everything a "task", even when checking emails and text messages.

 Breaks help you fuel up

 You can’t drive a car from New York to Florida in one tank of gas.
-You need to fill up.
-Practice the same with your day.
-After you accomplish a task give yourself a few minutes to relax, watch a Youtube video, or speak to a friend.
-These moments will give your brain and body a rest to reenergize and maintain focus on what is to come.
+You definitely can’t do it in one Tesla charge either.
+You need to fill up and charge up in between.
+Treat your days the same way.
+After you accomplish a task, give yourself a few minutes to relax, watch a Youtube video, or speak to a friend.
+These moments will give your brain and body rest to re-energize and maintain focus on what is to come.

 Slow and steady

-It might be difficult in the beginning, but try getting into the habit of completing tasks.
+It might be difficult in the beginning, but try getting into the habit of wholy completing your tasks.
 When we leave tasks unfinished, it allows our minds to still focus on them even when we aren’t engaging in them.
-Even if the tasks take longer than expected, focus on their completion and you’ll see that finishing tasks will become more effortless.
+So if the tasks take longer than expected, focus on completing it even if it’s over it’s hour.
+Soon, finishing tasks will become effortless undertakings.